malikhattabi/Dindo-Bot-Touch/README.md

 Farming bot for Dofus Touch game written in python & [GTK](https://www.gtk.org/).

-THIS IS A FORK OF [DINDO-BOT](https://github.com/Gamerium/Dindo-Bot/), THANKS A LOT TO AXEL !!
+THIS IS A "FORK?"
+(Based of?)
+OF [DINDO-BOT](https://github.com/Gamerium/Dindo-Bot/), THANKS A LOT TO AXEL !!
 (Original licence [here](https://github.com/malikhattabi/Dindo-Bot-Touch/blob/master/DindobotLICENSE))
+I left the original fork network because this project is not going to the same direction as Dindo-bot (dindo is for dofus on PC).

 > :construction: version 3 is work in progress, you can test it or contribute on the [v3-alpha](https://github.com/AXeL-dev/Dindo-Bot/tree/v3-alpha) branch.